AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-powershell.md

 ---
 # Connect virtual networks from different deployment models using PowerShell

 This article shows you how to connect classic VNets to Resource Manager VNets to allow the resources located in the separate deployment models to communicate with each other.
-The steps in this article use PowerShell, but you can also create this configuration using the Azure portal preview by selecting the article from this list.
+The steps in this article use PowerShell, but you can also create this configuration using the Azure Portal by selecting the article from this list.

 > [!div class="op_single_selector"]
 > * [Portal](vpn-gateway-connect-different-deployment-models-portal.md)